userscripters/voting-overcharged/STACKAPPS.md

 ## Contact

-Author: Jane Doe
+Author: Oleg Valter
 <br>Organization: [UserScripters](https://github.com/userscripters)

-Contributors:
-<br>John Doe

-Please, submit bug reports [on the source repository](https://github.com/userscripters/template/issues).
+Please, submit bug reports [on the source repository](https://github.com/userscripters/voting-overcharged/issues).
 <br>Before adding a new one, please check if it hasn't been raised before.

 You can also [drop by to chat](https://chat.stackoverflow.com/rooms/214345), we are a friendly bunch.

 ## Code

-[Source code](https://github.com/userscripters/template/blob/master/src/index.ts) is written in TypeScript.
+[Source code](https://github.com/userscripters/voting-overcharged/blob/master/src/index.ts) is written in TypeScript.

-Contributions are welcome, you can always [submit a PR here](https://github.com/userscripters/template/pulls).
+Contributions are welcome, you can always [submit a PR here](https://github.com/userscripters/voting-overcharged/pulls).